Noise-induced quantum synchronization

 A. One-site noise.
-We proceed by applying noise to a single qubit of the chain located at site $u$ and set accordingly $V = \sigma^z_u$.
-In this case, $\mv_{ab} < 0$ and $m^-_{ab}$ is hence the smallest decay constant.
+We proceed by applying noise to a single qubit of the chain located at site $u$ and set accordingly $V = \sigma^z_u$ \cite{com3}.
+In this case, $\fs{(\mv^2)}_{ab} < 0$ and the rates are thus $m^-_{ab}$.
 We concretely obtain \cite{sup}